magiciansz/NUS-RetiMark/README.md

 ### Continuous Deployment

 To enable Continuous Deployment through Github Actions, we provide a `deploy_staging.yml` file in the `.github/workflows/` directory.
 The workflow is designed to run automatically each time a pull request is merged into develop.
 It then builds the express backend image, pushes it to AWS ECR and initiates a re-deployment of our staging server on AWS ECR.
+Please remember to add in your AWS Access Key and Secret Access ID to GitHub Secrets to run this pipeline.

 ### API Documentation